 “We recently pledged 10% of our June revenue to support the Movement for Black Lives organization.
 But money alone will not solve the institutional and structural challenges facing our communities of color.”

 “We looked at our product portfolio and decided to provide our Tech Recruiter Certification program to people of color and other traditionally underrepresented communities through a grant program.
 We’re also adding in professional development, a speaker series and connections to recruiting opportunities in order to create meaningful opportunity to enter or excel within the technical recruiting industry.
 We’re committed to leveraging every resource we can to help drive change in organizations and providing opportunities to diverse communities.”

 — Alison Daley, founder and CEO of Recruiting Innovation.

 By providing meaningful access, training, certification and professional support Recruiting Innovation seeks to bring a new wave of recruiters to the industry.
 Recruiting is, and should be, an approachable career for all walks of life.
 This grant seeks to support that.

-Learn directly from our founder why she wanted to start this grant in our Facebook Live video.
+Learn directly from our founder why she wanted to start this grant on this video.